Stabilizing Welfare-Maximizing Decisions via Endogenous Transfers: Main Results

 \begin{proofsketch} The proof proceeds in two directions.

-\emph{Sufficiency.} Fix a state $(P,\tau,S)$ with $f(P)=b$ and full coverage.
-Suppose there exists a receiver $i$ with $\tau_i(b)>0$ satisfying one of (P1)–(P3).
+\emph{Sufficiency.} The three cases correspond to progressively weaker ways of extracting transferable slack from a receiver at $b$, while preserving IR and full coverage constraints throughout the deviation.
+Fix a state $(P,\tau,S)$ with $f(P)=b$ and full coverage.
+Suppose $\exists i$ with $\tau_i(b)>0$ satisfying one of (P1)-(P3).
 In each case, we construct a small redistribution of transfers that lowers $U_i(b)$ by some $\epsilon>0$ and reallocates this slack to other agents, while preserving both IR for the deviating coalition and full coverage of $b$.

 Under (P1), agent $i$ has \emph{realized} slack: $U_i(b)$ strictly exceeds all other alternatives.
 A donor at $b$ can therefore withdraw transfers from $i$ without changing $i$’s ranking, and capture the slack while maintaining IR.